Ellu

-Ellu is an Isoko, countryside community in Delta State of Nigeria that was founded around the 18th century.
+Ellu is a rural countryside community in Isoko, Delta State of Nigeria that was founded around the 18th century.
 Bounded in the north by Emu-Uno community, in the south by Ozoro and Idheze communities, in the east by Ofagbe community, and in the west by Owhelogbo community, Ellu is located within longitude 6'13 East and latitude 5'36 North.
 These geographical boundaries incorporate Aradhe and Ovrode communities, which are Ellu's sister communities in the north and east, respectively.

 According to the 1995 National census, Ellu has a population of 10,000 people.
 While a large proportion of the inhabitants of Ellu are subsistence farmers, a growing number are civil servants and small-scale entrepreneurs.
 The Ovie of Ellu is the traditional head of the community.

-Majority of the people are professed Christians while a dwindling number still practise the African Traditional Religion.
+A majority of the people are professed Christians while a dwindling number still practise the African Traditional Religion.
 The community has two public primary schools, a public secondary school, and a number of private schools.
 A government-funded health care centre is also located in the community.

 Ellu is founded by Akaje, Ogwaru, Ogeidhe, Ogike and Orodo from Owhe.
 Akaje brothers Egbeta and Esakpa founded Aradhe, while Ovime founder of Ovrode migrated from Uruode in Ellu.

+The Elephant (Èni) is the totem of the Ellu people.